sakshikarande26/sakshikarande26/README.md

 # Hello! 👋

-I am _Sakshi_.
-I am pursuing a Bachelor of Engineering focused on Artificial Intelligence and Data Science from _University of Mumbai, India_.
-I develop intelligent systems using LLMs and Deep Learning technologies.
-I am skilled in Machine learning, Deep Learning, Cloud Computing, Web Development with Javascript and its frameworks.
+I am Sakshi, pursuing a Bachelor of Engineering with a focus on Artificial Intelligence and Data Science at the University of Mumbai, India.
+I specialize in developing intelligent systems using LLMs and Deep Learning technologies.
+My skill set includes Machine Learning, Deep Learning, Cloud Computing, and Web Development with JavaScript and its frameworks.

-- 🔭 I’m currently working on LLM based mobile application
+- 🔭 I’m currently working on an LLM-based mobile application.
-- 🌱 I’m currently learning Agentic AI
+- 🌱 I’m deliving into Agentic AI
-- 👯 I’m looking to collaborate on projects using LangGraph/LangChain/RAG technologies
+- 👯 I’m eager to collaborate on projects leveraging LangGraph/LangChain/RAG technologies

 ### 🌱 What do I do?